What Does a Marketing Consultant Do for a Small Business?

 3. Improving Your Website and Digital Presence

 For most small businesses, the website is where marketing either wins or loses.
-A marketing consultant reviews your site through the eyes of a potential customer: Is the message clear?
+A marketing consultant reviews your site through the eyes of a potential customer.
+Is the message clear?
 Is it easy to navigate?
 Does it guide visitors toward taking action?

 From structure and copy to calls-to-action and search visibility, this is often where the most immediate improvements happen.